Skip to content

 Unintentionally entering into contracts

 These email disclaimer examples protect an organization from employees inadvertently entering into legal contracts.
-For instance, if a specific employee requests a quotation over email, the recipient might assume that this means they have entered into a formal agreement.
+For instance, if a specific employee requests a quotation over email, the recipient might assume that this means they’ve entered into a formal agreement.

 No employee or agent is authorized to conclude any binding agreement on behalf of [YOUR COMPANY] with another party by email without express written confirmation by A. Director.